Jody Cundy: Cycling career

 In the final track cycling event of the 2016 Summer Paralympics Cundy teamed up with Louis Rolfe and Jon-Allan Butterworth to take the Mixed Team Sprint C1-5 gold medal in a world-record time of 48.635.

 Cundy was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours for services to disabled sport, and Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours for services to cycling and swimming.

 At the 2020 Paralympic games in Tokyo, he took home the Silver in the C4-5 1 km Time Trial behind Spanish C5 Athlete Alfonso Cabello.
 Two days later he teamed up with Kadeena Cox and Jaco van Gass to take Gold, in a new WR time of, 47.579 in the C1-5 Mixed 750m Team Sprint ahead of the current world champions China.

 In winning his silver medal at the Tokyo Paralmypics he became the first male Great British athlete to medal at 7 consecutive Paralympic Games.

 Cundy was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to cycling.

+Television

+Cundy was a contestant on the twenty-first series of the celebrity dance competition Strictly Come Dancing.
+Cundy and his professional dancer partner, Jowita Przystał, were eliminated in week 4, on 15 October 2023, after a dance-off with Eddie Kadi and his partner, Karen Hauer.